Given the fact that benchmarking is one of the most prevailing RIS3 methods

 An additional functionality of the application offers the opportunity to

-export these data at an excel format or CSV format.
+export these data in an excel format or CSV format.
 This can be done by

 pressing the Download Image button at the end of the table (Fig. 2b).
 The pop-up